Dr.Dawn DanielsVeterinarian & Practice Owner

 Michelle is a New York native who relocated to Florida in 2004.
 She joined our team in 2016 bringing over 30 years of veterinary experience.
 She remembers being a young girl and feeling a calling to help any type of animal.
 Since moving to Florida Michelle fosters through the Florida Poodle Rescue.

-She shares her home with her husband of 31 years and their fur babies.
-They have a Chihauhua named Olivia and a feline who recently joined her family.
+She shares her home with life partner of 31 years and their fur babies.
+They have a Chihauhua named Olivia and a cat named Nala.
 In her spare time Michelle is busy as a dog walker.
 She enjoys spending time with her husband, two grown sons, and pets.

 “I cannot imagine doing anything else because even though these animals are not my personal pets, I treat them like they are.”